johnalison/obsidian-notes/Journal/March 2025/31 March 2025 Monday.md

 - Chance found my mug!

 # setup
-- print french press
+- print french press return label
-- draft mail for Jim
+- draft mail for Jim Picard
 - mail to Marina
 - Mail to Seth Eisenberg re:investing

 # [[Run3 Synthetic Data]]
-- Starting to bootstrap aver uncertianty
+- Starting to bootstrap average uncertainty
 - Script compute average and do bootstrapping:
 	- `python jet_clustering/bootstrap_correlation.py output/synthetic_dataset_analyze_all/synthetic_data_Run3_v8_new_16seeds_SvB_values.coffea `
 - Got the average of and the variance in a bin on SvB